kamarianakis/glGA-SDK-public/README.md

 Our objective in this SDK is two-fold:

 - a) we want to learn and understand key CG and underlying algebraic concepts as efficiently as possible, more than achieving absolute highest framerates.
 C/C++ are powerful but cluttered, error-prone low-level languages, that get in the way of this learning efficiency.
-- b) we want to provide rapid protoyping, algorithmic understanting experimentation and code equivalence between Python, C++ and C# across CPU and GPU frameworks and the two most prevailing, modern game engines (Unity and Unreal).
+- b) we want to provide rapid prototyping, algorithmic understanding, experimentation and code equivalence between Python, C++ and C# across CPU and GPU frameworks and the two most prevailing, modern game engines (Unity and Unreal).

 e.g. OpenGL is primarily a C API which for most CG applications today is actually used with C++ (or C#) in the industry.
 There are many good reasons for that: often the goal is to have the fastest possible code on the CPU side, since rendering for real-time visualization means that a *frame needs to be produced onscreen every 10, 16 or 33 milliseconds (for 100Hz, 60Hz, 30Hz refresh rates) and no time can be wasted*.